 B- stands for Body positioning.
 The open airway is made possible when your carrier is snug across baby's back to support them.
 A newborn will have a "C" shape to their back (as they grow it develops into an "S" curve like you and I), but it's a supported "C" thanks to the carrier, so they don't slump.
 There is no need to tighten your carrier so much that you straighten baby's back and plaster baby to your body.
 Look for snug and secure to maintain that two finger gap, not tight and compressed.
 You also want to make sure baby's legs aren't stuck inside the waistband of your carrier, or stretched straight out the sides.
 Baby’s legs should also be able to bend at 90*.
 In a Hydrogen carrier that means inside the panel until baby fits with their legs bending freely out of the carrier (you'll see this called "knee-to-knee" in a lot of places).
 You will use your infant harness to make this possible.
 And since its built-in you'll never have to worry about forgetting it, or dropping it on the floor.
 In the Olympia carrier, that means shortening the panel so doesn’t cover baby’s face, and allowing the panel to narrow automatically for baby’s needs (no insert or harness needed to achieve the same safe carry).

 C- stands for Comfort!
 If you aren't comfortable then baby won't be either.
 Babywearing is a tool to help you and baby, and comfort is part of that.
 Some tricks here- make sure your waistband is at a comfortable level (position it to keep baby nice and high, but don’t be afraid to adjust it up or down a little to find your "sweet spot"), your chest clip should be about shoulder blade level and not digging into your neck (it slides up and down), or you can also cross the shoulder straps instead of using the chest clip for a different feel (I have back problems so this is what helps me a lot).

 It can seem like a lot when you are new!
 I remember that fear of learning another new thing when you are already learning to care for a new person The freedom you get is worth it though!
 And Olives and Applesauce is always here if you need a little more tweaking to get comfortable, or just to double check that everything looks good.
-Check out our facebook group, Olives and Applesauce Love & B/S/T, for a little community love, or you can always email, or message the page for extra help.
+Check out our facebook group, Adventures with Olives and Applesauce, for a little community love, or you can always email, or message the page for extra help.